rook2pawn/node-queuelib/README.md

 Here's what you need to know:

-The work function takes two arguments, the element itself that is to be processed, and the library object.
-The library object has access to all the methods discussed in the Methods section, most importantly, the .done() method in order to signify the work function is in fact, done processing.
+The work function takes two arguments, the element itself that is to be processed, and the library argument.
+The library argument has access to all the methods discussed in the Methods section, most importantly, the .done() method in order to signify the work function is in fact, done processing.

 Example: